What is the best way to interview software developers?

 Can they explain clearly what they’ve done before?

-A tricky question to interview software developers is asking them to show what they have done/achieved.
+A tricky question for software developers is whether they can show what they have done/achieved.

 There are a few pretty simple forms we can use:

 And the expectation is an answer that is as optimized as possible.
-To be specific, their answers need to be short, and clear and they should focus on the main points.
+Specifically, their answers need to be short and clear, and they should focus on the main points.

-I don’t expect to have an endless speech with every single detail of technical specifications.
-Instead, what I need to evaluate here is the ability to pick up the key points.
+I don’t expect an endless speech with every detail of technical specifications.
+Instead, I need to evaluate the ability to pick up the key points.

 This is valuable for the evaluation of candidates.
 How can they do a good job if they have no feeling about what they’ve done before?
-And on the opposite side, those who can capture the previous project have more potential to capture the upcoming ones.
+On the other hand, those who can capture the previous project have more potential to capture the upcoming ones.

 In conclusion, this kind of question helps evaluate candidates in 2 aspects:

-Can they understand a topic we explained to them and turn it into technical specifications?
+Can they understand a topic we explained and turn it into technical specifications?

-This part of the interview will give them a few simple requirements and work with them to find out the solutions.
-The complexity will depend on the candidate level and what they are already equipped with experience.
+This part of the interview will give them a few simple requirements and work with them to find solutions.
+The complexity will depend on the candidate’s level and what experience they are already equipped with.

 Here are a few examples.
 Besides, I have a lot more good questions to interview software developers.
 I will share them in a later collection.

 The scenario is if they can’t have an immediate answer.
-I will allow them to ask meaningful questions that may help them figure out the answer.
+I will allow them to ask meaningful questions to help them determine the answer.

-If they know the formula, they just don’t know the timezone of NY.
-Their proper question should be “What is the time zone of NY?”.
+If they know the formula, they don’t know the timezone of NY.
+Their proper question should be, “What is the time zone of NY?”.

 Example 2: In combination with a popular algorithm